 Mobile phones are not permitted during the school day except for 6th formers.
-Students bringing their mobile phones to school must switch them off and keep them safely away in their bags.
+Pupils bringing their mobile phones to school must switch them off and keep them safely away in their bags.

-Students caught with their phone out during the school day will have them confiscated.
-The students will receive 2 de-merits and a lunch time detention.
-The phone will be placed in an envelope with the students name on and handed in to reception.
-Parents will be notified of this and must collect the phone at the end of the school day/next day.
+Pupils caught with their phone out during the school day will have them confiscated.
+The pupils will receive 2 concern points and a lunch time detention.
+The phone will be placed in an envelope with the pupils name on and handed in to reception.
+Parents will be notified of this.

-6th form students are allowed their phones about their person during the school day and are allowed to use them in the Common Room only.
+6th form pupils are allowed their phones about their person during the school day and are allowed to use them in the Common Room only.
 Use of their phone in any other circumstances may be dealt with as described above.